-cannot drop a student with an average of D/SC or better.
+An instructor cannot drop a student with an average of D/UD or better.

-After following established division retention practices, may at their discretion drop a student who is not passing without consultation with the student when absences exceed 20% of the scheduled class meetings.
-For classes that include a separate laboratory, a student may be dropped when absences exceed 20% of the laboratory meetings or 20% of the lecture meetings.
+Instructors may at their discretion drop a student who is not passing without consultation with the student when absences accrued from the first day of class exceed the equivalent of two weeks of the class meetings.
+For classes that include a separate laboratory, a student may be dropped when absences exceed two weeks of the laboratory meetings or two weeks of the laboratory meetings.
+For classes that don't meet for the traditional 16-week term, an equivalent number of contact hours will be used (i.e. 6 hours for a traditional 3-hour course).
+Additional division retention practices may be required.